symbrosia-co/Symbrosia-Controller/MBMon/README.md

 [PytModbusTCP documentation at Read the Docs](https://pymodbustcp.readthedocs.io/en/stable/index.html)

 ## Configuration file
 MbMon is configured using an XML file that stores the IP address and register addresses of the desired data.
 This file should be named MBMon.xml and be placed the the **setup** subdirectory.
+A couple example configuration files are provided in the Github repository.

 ``
 <!-- Modbus Monitor  Configuration File -->